fwtrailsapp/fakeapi/APISPEC.md

 * HTTP 200
   * total_duration - [ISO 8601 duration][1], amount of time user has spent in activities of this type
   * total_distance - float, in miles, distance traveled in activities of this type
-  * total_calories - float, calories burned in activities of this type
+  * total_calories - int, calories burned in activities of this type

 [1]: https://en.wikipedia.org/wiki/ISO_8601#Durations